Price check: Diesel prices around Burlington - NewsBreak

 Price check: Diesel prices around Burlington

-(BURLINGTON, VT) You could be saving up to $0.13 per gallon on diesel in Burlington, according to a recent price survey.
+(BURLINGTON, IA) Your choice of gas station could be costing you as much as $0.20 if you’re buying diesel in Burlington, according to a recent price survey.

-The title of cheapest station in the Burlington area went to Go-Go Gas at 2 Pinecrest Dr, according to a Tuesday survey by GasBuddy.
-Diesel was listed there at just $3.15 per gallon.
-The most expensive station in the city was $3.28, at Mobil at 977 Shelburne Rd, the survey found:
+The title of cheapest station in the Burlington area went to Circle K at 1012 Maple St, according to a Tuesday survey by GasBuddy.
+Diesel was listed there at just $2.99 per gallon.
+The most expensive station in the city was $3.19, at Ayerco at Us-34, the survey found:

 Here’s how the other stations in the survey stacked up: